 For your eyes only

-Raytheon is partnering with the Science Museum Group, serving as principal sponsor of a new exhibition on a century’s worth of communications intelligence and cybersecurity.
+Raytheon UK is continuing its partnership with the Science Museum Group, serving as principal sponsor of a new exhibition on a century’s worth of communications intelligence and cybersecurity.

 The exhibition traces the 100-year history of GCHQ, including the evolution of the tactics, gadgets and devices used from WWI to the digital age.
 Visitors can explore the story of computer pioneer Alan Turing and the team of Bletchley Park codebreakers who cracked the Nazi Enigma code, uncover spy-craft from the Cold War and test their skills in the museum’s interactive puzzle zone.